aisingapore/TagUI/docs/advanced.rst

 Variables in the parent flow are accessible in the child flow.

 Visual automation tricks
 ------------------------------------
-If you remove the background of a UI element in a ``.png`` file using an image editor, TagUI will be able to target the element regardless of its background.
+If you make the background of a UI element in a ``.png`` file 100% transparent using an image editor, TagUI will be able to target the element regardless of its background.

 Conversely, you can also remove the foreground content near some anchor element like a frame, to allow you to OCR varying content in the empty area using the **read** step.

 Writing Python within flows
 --------------------------------